codefrau/SqueakJS/utils/JSBridge-Core.package/JSObjectProxy.class/README.md

-Instances of this class are proxies for JavaScript objects.
-This class itself is a proxy for the global JavaScript scope.
-Sending messages looks up named properties, and calls them if they are functions.
-Arguments are converted from Squeak to JavaScript objects for nil, Booleans, Integers, Floats, Strings, and Arrays.
-The result is converted back for numbers and null/true/false, otherwise wrapped as JS instance proxy.
-In addition, sending #new/#new:... creates an instance of that object.
+A JSObjectProxy is a proxy for JavaScript objects.
+It intercepts messages to look up named properties, and call them if they are functions.
+Arguments are converted from Squeak to JavaScript objects for nil, Booleans, SmallIntegers, Floats, Strings, and Arrays.
+The result is converted back to Squeak objects for numbers and null/true/false, otherwise wrapped in a new JSObjectProxy.
+To add new properties, or access existing properties without calling them (if they are functions), use at:/at:put:.
+In addition, sending #new/#new:... creates an instance of that object, and #typeof returns the type as a string.
+There is a global proxy named JS to allow accessing global JavasScript objects.

 "Call global function"
 JS alert: 'Squeak says Hello World!'.